jtex-13/terraform-beginner-bootcamp-2023/journal/week0.md

 ## Installing Terraform CLI ##

+### Considerations with the Terraform CLI changes ###

 The current Terraform CLI installation instructions have changed due to gpg keyring changes.
 Please refer the latest instructions from Terraform documentation if you wish to run it line by line command [terraform-install-cli](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).

+### Considerations for Linux Distribution ###

-**Note:** This project is built in againts Ubuntu.
+This project is built in againts Ubuntu.
 Please consider checking your running Linux distribuion and accordingly, to distribution needs.

 Example:
 ```